core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Counter Signature Parameters Registry {#iana-cons-cs-params}

-This specification establishes the IANA "Counter Signature Parameters" registry.
-The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+This specification establishes the IANA "Counter Signature Parameters" Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

 The columns of this table are:

 * Name: A value that can be used to identify an algorithm in documents for easier comprehension.
-Its value is taken from the 'Name' column of the COSE Algorithms registry.
+Its value is taken from the 'Name' column of the "COSE Algorithms" Registry.

 * Value: The value to be used to identify this algorithm.
-Its content is taken from the 'Value' column of the COSE Algorithms registry.
-The value MUST be the same one used in the COSE Algorithm registry for the entry with the same 'Name' field.
+Its content is taken from the 'Value' column of the "COSE Algorithms" Registry.
+The value MUST be the same one used in the "COSE Algorithms" Registry for the entry with the same 'Name' field.

 * Parameters: This indicates the CBOR encoding of the parameters (if any) for the counter signature algorithm indicated by the 'Value' field.